HOT PIPE COATING AT VANCOUVER SHIPYARDS

 HPC Cure Down HPC Touch

-Of significant interest is the fact that Hot Pipe Coating can be applied to an in service surface without the necessity of an expensive shut down of operations.
+Of significant interest is the fact that HPC® COATING can be applied to an in service surface without the necessity of an expensive shut down of operations.
 This applies to both initial application and any maintenance.

 HOME